Zero waste shampoo, zero waste conditioner… finding eco-friendly hair products that actually work can seem pretty impossible!

 The good news is that plenty of (even slightly-)higher quality shampoos don’t have all of these ingredients.
 My husband’s commercial shampoo only has SLS and it claims to be made in a plant that matches electricity with renewable wind credits.

-So don’t go throwing your commercial shampoo right out the window, but consider your next purchase more carefully.
+Don’t go throwing your commercial shampoo right out the window, but consider your next purchase more carefully.

 NB: some of these links are affiliate links, which just means that I’ll get a small portion of the purchase price – at no extra cost to you.
 This money goes towards maintaining the site!